-Table \ref{tab:qualitative_summary} illustrates a clear pattern: architectures can be optimized to excel in specific dimensions, such as the state-of-the-art accuracy of {\ts}-inclusive paths or the high query speed of a single {\dvs} path.
-This reveals a fundamental trade-off: no single architecture is universally optimal, as strengths in one dimension invariably come at the cost of weaknesses in others.
-Historically, navigating these complex, multi-dimensional trade-offs has been challenging.
-Architectural choices have often relied on intuition or been informed by ad-hoc studies of simple, pairwise combinations.
-Our work provides a more principled foundation, allowing the design process to move from conjecture to a quantitative assessment of a configuration's specific performance profile.
+Table \ref{tab:qualitative_summary} shows that architectures excel in specific dimensions (e.g., {\ts}-inclusive paths for accuracy, single {\dvs} for speed).
+This reveals a fundamental trade-off: no single architecture excels across accuracy, efficiency, and resource overhead simultaneously.
+Currently, navigating these trade-offs has been challenging, with choices often based on intuition or ad-hoc pairwise studies.
+Our work provides a more systematic foundation, enabling quantitative assessment of a configuration's specific performance profile.

-This evidence-based foundation has practical implications for system architects.
-It suggests that a static, one-size-fits-all hybrid architecture is likely suboptimal for diverse workloads.
-Instead, our findings highlight the need for systems to adaptively select a path combination that best aligns with specific query types, data characteristics, or performance requirements.
-The trade-off map can also reveal particularly effective architectural patterns.
-For example, our analysis highlights the {\fts}+{\svs}+{\dvs} combination as a highly balanced architecture.
-This three-path system achieves a high accuracy rating without the severe efficiency trade-offs of {\ts}-inclusive configurations, identifying a practical ``sweet spot'' for a wide range of applications that require strong accuracy but cannot tolerate extreme resource demands.
+The practical implication is that a static architecture is likely suboptimal.
+Our findings instead point to the need for systems that adaptively select path combinations based on query type, data, or performance requirements.
+Our trade-off map also reveals effective patterns, such as the {\fts}+{\svs}+{\dvs} combination, which emerges as a highly balanced ``sweet spot'': it achieves high accuracy without the severe resource demands of {\ts}-inclusive configurations.

-\subsubsection{TRF: A Practical Architecture for In-Database Fine-Grained Re-ranking}
+\subsubsection{TRF: A Practical Approach for In-Database Fine-Grained Re-ranking}

-Our third principal finding is that Tensor-based Re-ranking Fusion (TRF) provides a practical and highly effective architecture for in-database re-ranking.
-This positions TRF as a novel architectural pattern that fills a crucial gap in the current re-ranking landscape.
-As our results in Section \ref{subsec: exp rq3} show, it consistently and substantially outperforms the cheap but coarse-grained fusion methods like RRF and WS.
-At the same time, it is architecturally distinct from two other high-accuracy approaches.
-Unlike a full {\ts} retrieval path, TRF operates only on a small candidate set, making it far more resource-efficient.
-Furthermore, unlike heavyweight cross-encoder models \cite{ZhangZLXDTLYXHZ24,KhattabZ20} that typically require a separate, often GPU-based processing stage, TRF is designed as an in-database operation.
+We find that Tensor-based Re-ranking Fusion (TRF) is a practical and highly effective architecture for in-database re-ranking.
+It fills a key gap in the re-ranking landscape: our results (Section \ref{subsec: exp rq3}) show it consistently outperforms coarse-grained fusion methods like RRF and WS.
+Unlike a full {\ts} path, TRF operates only on a small candidate set, making it far more resource-efficient.
+Unlike heavyweight cross-encoders \cite{ZhangZLXDTLYXHZ24,KhattabZ20} requiring separate GPU processing, TRF is designed as an in-database operation.